opensearch-project/opensearch-plugins/META.md

 ```
 meta exec "gh issue create --label backwards-compatibility --title 'Ensure backwards compatibility with ODFE' --body-file ../issue.md"
 ```

-One of the common scenarios for creating issues in all plugin repos is creating a release issue that links back to a parent release issue in opensearch-build.

-1. Locate the parent issue, e.g. [opensearch-build#567](https://github.com/opensearch-project/opensearch-build/issues/567) for version 1.2.
-2. Clone the last template in [templates/releases/](templates/releases), and update version numbers and links, e.g. [release-1.2.0.md](templates/releases/release-1.2.0.md).
-3. From [plugins](plugins), run `meta exec "gh issue create --label v1.2.0 --title 'Release version 1.2' --body-file ../../templates/releases/release-1.2.0.md"`.

 ### Open a Pull Request in Each Repo